PDF Automation Tools

 5. PowerShell + iTextSharp – Generate Dynamic PDFs

-Keyword“PowerShell PDF generation”
+Keyword:“PowerShell PDF generation”

 Best For: Windows-based automation.